Monotone Lagrangian Floer theory in smooth divisor complements: I: Stable Map Topology and RGW Topology

 We use the product metric on \eqref{form513} to define the $C^2$ distance for the maps with domain $K(v)$.
 The map ${\rm Dil}_{c}$ is given by dilation in the fiber direction of $\mathcal N_{\mathcal D}(X)$.
 In particular, it is an isometry with respect to the product metric. \item If $j < j'$ then

-\end{enumerate} \end{defn} Roughly speaking, Item (1) says that on $K(v)$, the sequence of maps $u_a$ converges to $U_v$ after scaling by $\rho_{a,\lambda(v)}$.
-Item (2) asserts that the distance between $u_a(K(v'))$ and $\mathcal D$ goes to zero faster than the distance between $u_a(K(v))$ and $\mathcal D$ if $\lambda(v) < \lambda(v')$. \begin{rem} As we mentioned before, there is an ambiguity of the choice of the representative of $\zeta_a$ because of the $\C_*^{\vert \lambda\vert}$-action.
-If we take another choice, we can change $\rho_{a,j}$ to $\rho_{a,j}c_j$ where $c_j \in \C_*$.
-Therefore, Definition \ref{defn513} is independent of the choice of representatives. \end{rem} In Definition \ref{defn513}, we define the RGW convergence in the case that source curves are stable.
+\end{enumerate} \end{definition} Roughly speaking, Item (1) says that on $K(v)$, the sequence of maps $u_a$ converges to $U_v$ after scaling by $\rho_{a,\lambda(v)}$.
+Item (2) asserts that the distance between $u_a(K(v'))$ and $\mathcal D$ goes to zero faster than the distance between $u_a(K(v))$ and $\mathcal D$ if $\lambda(v) < \lambda(v')$.
+The idea of using dilation in the above definition of convergence goes back to \cite{LR}. \begin{remark} As we mentioned before, there is an ambiguity of the choice of the representative of $\zeta_a$ because of the $\bbC_{*}^{\vert \lambda\vert}$-action.
+If we take another choice, we can change $\rho_{a,j}$ to $\rho_{a,j}c_j$ where $c_j \in \bbC_{*}$.
+Therefore, Definition \ref{defn513} is independent of the choice of representatives. \end{remark} In Definition \ref{defn513}, we define the RGW convergence in the case that source curves are stable.
 We can define the general case analogous to the stable map topology as follows.
 Firstly note that we can define a forgetful map

 of interior marked points for $h' > h$.
 Namely, we forget the marked points with labels $(h+1),\dots,h'$ and shrink the components which become unstable.
 In this process, the level function $\lambda$ may not be preserved because all the components in a certain level may be shrunk.
 In the case that this happens, we remove such a level, say $m$, and decrease the value of the level function for each vertex of level $>m$.
 In other words, the quasi order $\le$ is preserved by this shrinking process.
-Other than this point, the construction is the same as the forgetful map of boundary marked points in Subsection \ref{subsec:forget}.
+In particular, this construction is similar to the forgetful map \eqref{forget515122} in the discussion of stable map topology.
+See also \cite[Subsection 4.2]{part3:FH} on the forgetful map of the boundary marked points.